 1. Apply HERE Descriptions of the grants available are located at the bottom of this page.
 Grant applications are due by Tuesday at 5pm three to four weeks before the event or activity.
 For grants that include travel, please be sure to apply at least six weeks in advance so we can ensure a smooth process following approval.

 2. A Student Funding Board member will be in touch with you shortly in order to schedule an grant hearing.
 Grant hearings are 12 minutes each, beginning with a maximum of a 2-3 minute description of the request and review of the budget.
 Hearings are held in the Leslie Webb Conference Room in the Student Involvement and Leadership Center, located above the Boise River Café.

 3. Come on Friday at your scheduled time to the the grant hearing.
 Attire is casual.
 Please be prompt so we can remain on schedule.

 The SFB is made up of the Ethics Officer, the Chief of Staff, the Secretary of Student Organization Affairs, and 4 students officers who are hired for the purpose of allocating funding based on grants received.
-The SFB meets at least once per week during the school year to hear grant requests.
+The SFB meets once a week during the school year to hear grant requests.
 Individual SFB Officers work one-on-one with grant applicants to make sure that they are prepared for the grant review process.

 Direct Club Grant